Youtube Facebook Twitter Instagram

 Description: The Weir Trail Circuit takes you in a loop from the Station Park car park through to Weir Park and back to the Station Park carpark.
 The interpretive signs tell you the story of the old train station.
 Read more...

-Yarraman Station & Weir Park walking trail maps
+Yarraman Station & Weir Park trails maps

-Distance: 877 m one way
+Distance: 877m one way

 Description: This walk begins at the Panoramic Park and lookout at the top of Panoramic Drive in Preston.
 It traverses through scrub land to Carroll Road.
 The walk is very steep but offers magnificent views of the southern part of Toowoomba.